efermenal/personal-blog/content/books/the-willows/index.md

  > It's in the willows.
 It's the willows themselves humming, because here the willows
  > have been made symbols of the forces that are against us

-In addition to its the cosmic horror, *The Willows* also incorporates a significant charge of psychological horror.
-We witness the inner turmoils of the characters as they helplessly, and rising like in a noisy crescendo, attempt to rationalize the increasingly strange events, holding onto any possible explanation— was that mass fluttering in the river, really, just an otter?.
+In addition to the cosmic horror, *The Willows* also incorporates a significant charge of psychological horror.
+We witness the inner turmoils of the characters as they helplessly, and rising like in a noisy crescendo, attempt to rationalize the increasingly strange events, holding onto any possible explanation—was that mass fluttering in the river, really, just an otter?—.
 This highlights the ancient human need to find a comforting explanation for the unknown, rather than to suspend on the uncertainty, or even worse: come across something that force us to confront the reality that we try desperately to conceal behind the safe doors of a candid world—ignorance is a bliss and the little happiness a man can find is subordinated to reasons no matter how absurd they may be.

  > It is a question wholly of the mind, and the less we think about them the better our chance of escape.
  > Above all, don't think for what you think happens!